designgears/Manjaro-SteamOS/Instructions for install.md

 # Note on rogue enemy
+Your touch screen wont work to begin with so go to

+# sudo nano /etc/ROGueENEMY/config.cfg

- Change enable bluetooth controller and enable touchbar to false and save. this will fix touchscreen and buttons
+ Change enable bluetooth controller and enable touchbar to false and save (control + o , enter then control + x . this will fix touchscreen and buttons .

 This will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max